 Table 3: Any issues with replacing NAD(H) with NADP(H)?
 Should cofactor stability be considered?

 NADPH is generally used as a cofactor for enzymes involved in biosynthesis.
 Thus, using NADPH as a cofactor for fermentation reactions has the potential to reduce its availability for biosynthesis.
 Taken to extremes, this could be problematic, however wild-type C. thermocellum produces high levels of cell biomass, and reducing this value slightly might have a beneficial impact on biofuel yield.
-Previously, we have observed that introducing NADPH-ADH activity increases ethanol production.(Hon et al., 2017)
+Previously, we have observed that introducing NADPH-ADH activity increases ethanol production (Hon et al., 2017).

 Ethanol toxicity has been thought to occur due to cell membrane leaking and possibly enzyme inhibition or unfolding.
 How do you know these factors are not involved in this case with C. thermocellum?

 Wild type C. thermocellum can initiate growth in ethanol concentrations only up to about 20 g/l (Brown et al., 2011).
-Inhibition of thermophiles by low levels of ethanol (3-4%) is thought to be due to enzyme inhibition, while inhibition at higher levels (4-8%) may be due to membrane effects.(Lovitt et al., 1988)
+Inhibition of thermophiles by low levels of ethanol (3-4%) is thought to be due to enzyme inhibition, while inhibition at higher levels (4-8%) may be due to membrane effects (Lovitt et al., 1988).

 After learning that T. saccharolyticum has more favorable metabolism for ethanol production, which organism should be engineered?
 Shouldn’t the favorable characteristics of C. thermocellum be applied to T. saccharolyticum and not vice-versa?

 A major advantage of C. thermocellum’s metabolism is its ability to solubilize cellulose.
-The reviewer raises an interesting point, but that is really a topic for a different paper.
-See (Currie et al., 2013)Currie et al. 2013 for a discussion of some of the pitfalls of this approach.
+The reviewer raises an interesting point, however there are several challenges associated with cellulosome synthesizing genes.
+See (Currie et al., 2013) for a discussion of some of the pitfalls of this approach.

 It is somewhat unclear what conclusions are being made, and I feel there is plenty of room to establish metabolic and organismal guidelines for ethanol production based on the thermodynamic analysis.
 Some example questions follow….
 Metabolic interventions for C. thermocellum were found, but can these be implemented?
 If so, what are the expected improvements in production?